open-neuromorphic/open-neuromorphic.github.io/content/posts/digital_hw_list.md

 The key feature of this chip is the online learning capability, using a modified version of the **feed-forward eligibility traces** algorithm, which is a bio-inspired approximation of the BackPropagation Through Time (BPTT) algorithm employed for artificial RNNs.
 The chip performance is validated on gesture recognition, keyword spotting and navigation, with **sub-150μW** and **sub-squared millimeter** power and area budgets.

+# [*SNE: an Energy-Proportional Digital Accelerator for Sparse Event-Based Convolutions*](https://arxiv.org/abs/2204.10687), Alfio di Mauro et al., 2022

+In this work, an **only-inference digital** chip is presented.